Are You Getting the Best Ideas in the Room?

 On psychological safety, energetic safety, and what complex work actually demands of leaders.

-If you built your career on being the person with the answers, this is disorienting.
-The very thing you were promoted for — your ability to know, to decide quickly, to have certainty — is now the constraint.
+If you built your career on being the person with the answers, the new world can be disorientating.
+The very thing you were promoted for, your ability to know, to decide quickly, to have certainty, is now the constraint.

-I worked with a leader early in my career who told me, quietly and with great conviction: “knowledge is power.”
+Decades ago, a mentor early in my career who told me, quietly and with great conviction: “knowledge is power.”
 He meant it as a gift.
-Genuinely believed it was how you survived and succeeded.
-In the world he’d come up in, he was probably right.
+And in the slower, more centralised world of the late 20th century, he was absolutely right.

 That world is gone.